What Is a Pedal Kayak?

 - The cost of purchasing a pedal kayak can be hundreds of dollars more expensive than a simple paddle kayak.

 - Sound can also be another downfall of a pedal kayak.
-Many people that kayak enjoy hearing the soft sounds of the paddle in the water and all the nature around them.
+Many people enjoy hearing the soft sounds of the paddle in the water and all the nature around them.
 A foot pedal propulsion system could make a bit more noise than a paddle in the water.
 However, in some cases, pedal kayaks can be quieter than other available options.

 - Space can be considered a downfall of the foot pedal kayak.
-The free open space that would be available with a paddle kayak is replaced with the foot propulsion system, and this means that a person can carry less on board than they normally would have been able to.
+The free open space that would be available with a paddle kayak is replaced with the foot propulsion system, and this means that a person can carry less on board than they usually would have been able to.

 Two Types of Pedal Kayaks

 Not all pedal kayaks are made the same.
-There are two basic designs of pedal kayaks, each with their own unique modes of operation, with benefits and disadvantages.
+There are two basic designs of pedal kayaks, each with their unique modes of operation, with benefits and disadvantages.

 Push Pedal Kayaks

 Push pedal kayaks operate in a more “biological” way that traditional boats do.
 They work by pushing your feet down on each pedal, moving your body very little, and utilizing your feet/ankles to pedal.
-Usually, these types of pedal kayaks use underwater flaps to move the kayak forward (sort of like how fish fins move fish through the water).
+Usually, these types of pedal kayaks use underwater flaps to move the kayak forward (like how fish fins move fish through the water).
 These aren’t too fast to move but require little space and increase stability.

 Rotational Pedal Kayaks